Founder and CTO Paige Peters (left) with COO Will Schanen (right) pictured at the Torrent 3 Treatment Facility in Milwaukee, Wisconsin.

 Our team is comprised of economists, engineers and scientists from both the United States and Europe.

 After five years serving as a business development consultant to Rapid Radicals, Dylan was brought on as the CEO in June of 2022.
-Dylan’s educational and professional background have touched upon many aspects of water innovation and stewardship.
-Dylan has a BBA from UW-Whitewater in Integrated Water Science & Business and an MS from UW-Milwaukee in Water Policy & Management.
+Dylan’s educational and professional background have touched upon many aspects of water policy, innovation, and stewardship.
+Dylan has a B.B.A. from UW-Whitewater in Integrated Water Science & Business and a M.S. from UW-Milwaukee in Water Policy Management.
 Dylan spent six years with The Water Council as the North American Program Manager for the Alliance for Water Stewardship and Director of Water Stewardship Solutions.
-In these roles he worked closely with businesses at adopting water stewardship principles and practices as part of their corporate sustainability strategies.
+In these roles he worked closely with businesses at adopting water technologies and considering water risk and policy as part of their corporate sustainability strategies.
 Dylan has a unique blend of business acumen and policy knowledge that is a great compliment to the technical knowledge of the team.
 Dylan provides the skill-set required to drive business strategy and identify local/national policy frameworks that are important components to the future growth of Rapid Radicals.

 Ashley first became interested in a career in water resources engineering through her work with Marquette University's Engineers Without Borders (EWB-MU) student chapter.
 After spending a semester as an R&D Intern for Rapid Radicals and graduating from Marquette University with a B.S. in Environmental Engineering, Ashley was brought on to Rapid Radicals as a full-time Project Engineer.
 Ashley has an extensive background in wastewater treatment research at Marquette, as well as in the construction field.
 As a student, she helped design several drinking water treatment systems with EWB and was a member of the winning design team for a wastewater treatment plant in Costa Rica for the Central States Water Environment Association (CSWEA) Student Competition (Global Water Stewardship Category).
 She is passionate about using engineering as a tool to improve the quality of life and environment of others, and is excited to continue pursuing innovative solutions with Rapid Radicals.